-The Dominican Republic occupies the eastern two thirds of the island of Hispaniola, an island which it shares with Haiti.
-After Cuba, the Dominican Republic is the second largest Caribbean nation in area and in population.
-The capital, Santo Domingo, was the first European settlement in the Americas.
-The country has a strong tourist industry and is the most visited destination in the Caribbean.
-Fundación MAPFRE collaborates with the carrying out of five projects which benefit 853 people.
+The Dominican Republic occupies approximately the eastern two-thirds of the island of Hispaniola, which it shares with Haiti.
+After Cuba, it is the second largest country in the Caribbean in terms of area and population.
+Its capital, Santo Domingo, was the first European settlement in the Americas.
+The country, which has an important tourist industry, is the most visited destination in the Caribbean.